What is Risk Assessment?

 A risk assessment can be quantitative or qualitative.
 For quantitative analysis, explicit values are assigned to the probability of a risk occurring, and impact is often measured in financial terms.
 Qualitative risk assessments do not use numbers, and their main aim is to identify those risks that are perceived to pose the most danger.

-Why do a Risk Assessment?
+Why Do a Risk Assessment?

 Risks assessments provide an opportunity to identify and understand hazards, vulnerabilities, and threats that could impact negatively on the business.
 Using this information, an organization can then prioritize expenditure and effort on risk mitigation and control strategies.
 Risk assessments are an opportunity for your whole team to participate in identifying key risks and obtain a mutual understanding of critical issues that might impact on your success.